MicrosoftDocs/VBA-Docs/api/Word.Global.ActivePrinter.md

 ## Remarks

 Setting the printer using the  **ActivePrinter** property changes the default printer.
-For more information, see[Setting ActivePrinter Changes System Default Printer](https://go.microsoft.com/fwlink/?LinkId=61996).
+For more information, see [Setting ActivePrinter Changes System Default Printer](https://go.microsoft.com/fwlink/?LinkId=61996).

 ## Example